huangm29/SpecAI/README.md

 ## Overview

 SpecAI is a pacakge for spectroscopy simulation and chemical applications backed up by the AI technology.
+Currently it is designed to be the computing module of a large chemistry software system.
+However, it can also interact with people directly and run as a standing-alone simulation software.
 It is planned to cover almost all established spectroscopy techniques with broad ranges of chemical applications, which include but not limit to
 - Vibrational spectroscopy
   - Infrared (IR) absorption
   - Optical Raman spectroscopy